Interview via Online: Fukushima’s Famous Actor and Entertainer, Nasubi Active in Various Fields

 Biography

-Currently, he is designated as the Ambassador of Attaka Fukushima Tourism Exchange of Fukushima Prefecture, Ambassador of Mountain Day (national holiday), Special Instructor of Urabandai School of Furano Shizen Juku, and Ambassador of Mt.
+He currently serves as the Ambassador for Attaka Fukushima Tourism Exchange (Fukushima Prefecture), Ambassador for Mountain Day (a Japanese national holiday), Special Instructor at the Urabandai School of Furano Shizen Juku, and Ambassador for Mt.
 Adatara Tourism.

 Posted on Style KORIYAMA July Issue